rhwood/jenkins-slave-osx/README.md

 ## Features
 OS X slaves created with this script:
-* Starts on system boot
+* Start on system boot
-* Runs as an independent user
+* Run as an independent user
-* Uses a Java Truststore for self-signed certificates (so your Jenkins master can use a self-signed certificate, and you do not have to instruct the slave to trust all certificates regardless of source)
+* Use an independent Java Truststore for self-signed certificates (so your Jenkins master can use a self-signed certificate, and you do not have to instruct the slave to trust all certificates regardless of source)
-* Uses the OS X Keychain for secrets
+* Use an independent OS X Keychain for secrets